 According to Los Angeles facial plastic surgeon Michael Godin, MD, weight loss and gain are major causes of premature aging in the neck.
 “Drastic weight loss and gain in a short time can cause the skin on your neck to expand and contract, leading to sagging skin and pronounced neck bands.”

 When you are searching for solutions on how to get rid of neck wrinkles, a neck mask incorporates the same skin-care ingredient infusion that have made face masks so popular.
-Knesko Nanogold Repair Neck and Décolleté Mask ($45) uses marine collagen, hyaluronic acid and niacinamide to hydrate and reduce fine lines and wrinkles on the neck.
+LAPCOS Hydra Collagen Neck Mask ($42) contains marine collagen, hyaluronic acid, niacinamide and a peptide complex to hydrate and reduce the look of fine lines and wrinkles on the neck.

-A toning device can help get your neck in shape.
+A facial tool can help get your neck in shape.

 You may have forgotten to include your neck and décolleté in your daily skin-care routine.
 Neglecting to care for it just as you do your face leaves it more susceptible to developing wrinkles and bands over time.
-Combining mid-frequency interval pulse technology, electric muscle stimulation, radio frequency and red LED light therapy, the Dr. Arrivo Miss Arrivo The Vegas II ($560) can help tighten and smooth skin overtime while improving the skin’s ability to absorb anti-aging creams and serums.
+Osmosis +Beauty EPIC Duo Skin Tool ($74) has hundreds of mini pyramids that create micro-channels to promote blood circulation and stimulate collagen over time.

 Noninvasive or minimally invasive procedures can help mild to moderate neck laxity.